 Bronte Park – Bronte

-Just a couple of kilometres along the coastal walk from world-famous Bondi Beach, Bronte Park is my pick for an eastern suburbs picnic.
-With its cute little picnic huts and eight gas BBQs.
-It’s got everything you need for a perfect day in the sun.
+Just a couple of kilometres along the coastal walk from world-famous Bondi Beach, I pick Bronte Park for an eastern suburbs picnic.
+It’s got everything you need for a perfect day in the sun, with its cute little picnic huts and eight gas BBQs.

 The park backs the beach, and there is also an ocean pool which is great for kids.

-Best mid-week if you have the luxury of not working as it can get crowded here on weekends.
+If you have the luxury of not working, the best time to visit is mid-week as it can get crowded here on weekends.
 Get in early to secure one of the huts.
 Bronte Park is an alcohol-free zone.

 Why picnic at Bronte Beach?